Microneedling vs. Professional Dermapen Treatments

 Derma pens are powered by a rechargeable battery and operate in two modes: high speed (700 cycles per minute) and low speed (412 cycles per minute), using a vibrating, stamp-like motion.
 The needle tips are enclosed within the guide to reduce accidental injury while allowing for precise treatment of delicate areas like the nose, around the eyes, and lips.

-To use an at-home microneedling device, gently roll the device across the skin in vertical, horizontal, and diagonal directions while applying light pressure.
+To use an at-home beauty tech device, gently roll the device across the skin in vertical, horizontal, and diagonal directions while applying light pressure.
 If you are using derma stamps, best to apply light pressure; do not drag the device.

 Needle Depth & Precision